dathinaios/spacemacs-supercollider/README.md

 * `,,` to evaluate line or selection.

 ## FAQ

+Q: `,m` does not execute code within parenthesis?

+A: There seems to be an issue with loading the relevant function.
+See [issue #10](https://github.com/dathinaios/spacemacs-supercollider/issues/10) for a temporary workaround.

 Q: Why can I not see the quarks that I have enabled from `SuperCollider.app`?